-The Leader of the Council, and the Chief Executive, are both committed to setting and encouraging high ethical standards and promoting the ethical agenda inside and outside the Council.
+The Leader of the Council, and the Chief Executive, are both committed in common with all Councillors to setting and encouraging high ethical standards and promoting the ethical agenda inside and outside the Council.

 They will support and facilitate the work of the Standards Committee and Assistant Town Clerk (as Governance / Monitoring Officer) in relation to the ethical framework in the following joint and individual ways.